Legal Resources

 are transporting a handgun through a state in which you do

-not have a recognized concealed carry permit, keep the
+not have a recognized concealed handgun permit, keep the

 unloaded handgun locked in a box locked in the trunk, and then